 If you have to hang your TV above the mantle, stick to something simple so it doesn’t block the view.
 Either a pair of tall skinny items flanking the TV or a row of low smaller items underneath the TV.

 Using as many personal items – like a photo you took, a memento from a special occasion, travel souvenirs, etc. – as you can not only creates a story you can tell about each item, but also serves as a reminder of a special memory every time you walk into the room.

 Styling your mantle does not have to be expensive.
 Shop within your home for items you already own.
 Shopping at thrift and consignment stores and giving new life to items is another budget-and eco-friendly way to style your mantle.

-Stay tuned for the final reveal of how we styled this mantle.
-In the meantime, here are some inspirational vignettes of how you too can transform your mantle from drab to fab.
+Here are some inspirational vignettes of how you too can transform your mantle from drab to fab.
 Sources are also provided in case you are interested in purchasing any of these items for your own mantle.
 (Note: I am not affiliated or compensated by any of these companies to endorse any of these products)

 Artwork | Candlesticks | Peonies | Ginger Jar | Finial

 Artwork | Vases | Frame | Wood Slice